-Maramures Mountains Nature Park is the largest nature park of Romania, which includes a zone of contiguous habitats in the north of the country.
+Maramures Mountains Nature Park is the largest nature park in Romania, which includes a zone of contiguous habitats in the northern side of the country.
 Restricted access due to the country border line and steep relief helped typical flora and fauna species of the Carpathians to survive.
-The area is considered as a protected area created by nature.
+The area is considered to be a protected area created by nature.
+Houses, wooden churches and gates come to complete a landscape still untouched in the middle of the Carpathians.

-Photo 207: Steam train (Mocanita), houses, wooden churches and gates come to complete a landscape still untouched in the middle of the Carpathians.
-Source: YPEF Romania Piatra Craiului National Park with the longest limestone ridge of Romania, hosts the largest number of valleys and residual shapes such as: walls, belts, notches and hollows.
-Dianthus calizonus is an endemic species of the area, also referred as the emblem of the mountain.
+Photo 206: Steam train on a narrow gauge railway (Mocănița).
+Source: YPEF Romania

+Piatra Craiului National Park with the longest limestone ridge of Romania hosts the largest number of valleys and residual shapes such as: walls, belts, notches and hollows.
+Dianthus callizonus is an endemic species of the area, also referred to as the emblem of the mountain.
 Some of the big carnivores typical of this park are: brown bear, wolf and lynx.
-Chamois is also found at the upper belt of the mountain.
+Chamois is also to be found at the upper belt of the mountain.

-Photo 208: Piatra Craiului National Park.
-Source: YPEF Romania Vanatori Neamt Nature Park is lying on the north-eastern side of the Romanian Carpathians, in the historic province of Modavia, the Vanatori Neamt Nature Park is the only one in Romania which developed a European programme for the bison reintroduction.
-That's why, the Park is well known as the "Bison Land".
+Photo 207: Piatra Craiului National Park.
+Source: YPEF Romania

+Vanatori Neamt Nature Park is lying on the north-eastern side of the Romanian Carpathians, in the historic province of Modavia, the Vanatori Neamt Nature Park is the only one in Romania which developed a programme for the bison reintroduction.
+That's the reason the Park is well known as the "Bison Land".
 It is known as a Sacred Natural Site, because of the presence of the famous Romanian Orthodox monasteries and hermitages.
 The living monastic communities represent the second largest Christian monastic community in Europe.

-Photos 209-210: Agapia Veche Convent and European Bison.
-Source: YPEF Romania Retezat National Park is the oldest Romanian National Park, established in 1935.
+Photos 208-209: AgapiaVeche Convent and European Bison.
+Source: YPEF Romania

+Retezat National Park is the oldest Romanian National Park, established in 1935.
 The Retezat famous treasures are found in the alpine zone, where there are numerous lakes.
 As for unique landscapes, the glacial cirques and valleys are breath taking for the visitors.
-Bucura lake is the widest glacial lake in Romania, Zanoaga lake is the deepest glacial lake.
+Bucura Lake is the widest glacial lake in Romania; Zanoaga Lake is the deepest glacial lake.
 There are also impressive primary beech and Norway spruce forests.

-Photos 211-212: "Slavei" glacial Lake and Chamois on Retezat's screes.
+Photos 210-211: "Slavei" glacial Lake and Chamois on Retezat's screes.
 Source: YPEF Romania